Analysis | For Raskin and the House managers arguing to convict Trump, less was more

 This team of managers includes several other fresh faces who were given extensive speaking times: relative newcomers such as Rep. Madeleine Dean (D-Pa.), also in her second term, and Del.
 Stacey Plaskett (D), who served as a district attorney in the Bronx before winning her seat from the Virgin Islands in 2014.

 These Democrats do not have the type of partisan profile that would have instantly raised the room temperature when Republicans heard them speak.
+And during Saturday’s closing arguments, Raskin tapped two of them, Neguse and Dean, to handle lengthy portions of the final brief.

 This time around, House Democrats avoided falling into the somewhat predictable Republican outrage trap.
 During the 2020 trial Nadler, chairman of the House Judiciary Committee, accused Republicans of engaging in a “coverup” to protect Trump.